-Our school nurse visits school on a regular basis to monitor the children's health and to provide support for parents.
+The School Health Service visits school on a regular basis to monitor the children's health and to provide support for parents.
 During the first year at school the nurse will carry out hearing and eye checks with your permission.
-The school nurse continues to carry out regular vision and hearing tests as children progress through school and may also monitor growth and weight.

-The nurse will also administer the flu vaccine in school for those parents who wish their child to have it.
-The school nurse will be happy to help with any health enquiries you have.
+The school health service continues to carry out regular vision and hearing tests as children progress through school and may also monitor growth and weight.
+The school health service will also administer the flu vaccine in school for those parents who wish their child to have it.
+The school health service will be happy to help with any health enquiries you have.
 Please telephone school to make an appointment.